Azure Kubernetes Service (AKS) - Plan your design and operations

 See Best Practices for Cluster Operations and Best Practices for AKS Workloads.

-You may also consider evaluating a community-driven utility like The AKS Checklist as a way of organizing and tracking your alignment to these best practices.
+You might also consider evaluating a community-driven utility like The AKS Checklist as a way of organizing and tracking your alignment to these best practices.

 Operations guide